Content Marketing KPIs: Setting SMART Goals for B2B Teams

 You can track progress monthly, assess whether you're on pace, and definitively know whether you've achieved the goal.
 Measurable goals enable data-driven decision-making and accountability.
 When goals aren't measurable, there's always room for debate about whether you've succeeded.

 Achievable goals are ambitious but realistic given your current situation, available resources, and market dynamics.
-A goal to double organic traffic in 30 days is probably not achievable for most organizations—it ignores the reality that organic search visibility takes months to build.
+A goal to double organic traffic in 30 days is probably not achievable for most organizations.
+It ignores the reality that organic search visibility takes months to build.

 A goal to double organic traffic over 18 months is achievable for most organizations executing strong content strategies.
 Achievable goals motivate teams by being challenging enough to require focused effort but realistic enough to believe success is possible.
 When goals feel impossible, teams lose motivation.